sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 - [A la découverte de Svelte JS](https://www.youtube.com/watch?v=SLpx1Y8e1ek&list=PLff5I1miao9ZEUhpqkrOx7k8RGAZt-nm9) is a svelte tutorial series in French!
 - [Svelte for React Developers](https://soshace.com/svelte-for-react-developers/) explains Svelte's core concepts to folks who are used to React
 - [Building a Svelte Static Website with Smooth Page Transitions](https://www.youtube.com/watch?v=dvPfmcGtmrI&feature=emb_title) shows how to build a static website with Svelte and add smooth page transitions using Three.js and GSAP.
-- [Using Apollo Client in Sapper](https://bjornlu.com/blog/using-apollo-client-in-sapper/) explains the "simplest" solutions to integrate the Apollog query client into Sapper
+- [Using Apollo Client in Sapper](https://bjornlu.com/blog/using-apollo-client-in-sapper/) explains the "simplest" solutions to integrate the Apollo query client into Sapper
 - [Reactive web apps with Crystal + Svelte](https://www.youtube.com/watch?v=i1xjLd6z7BU) explores how to build full-stack, server-rendered Svelte apps with a [Crystal](https://crystal-lang.org) backend

 **Related Projects**